cewing/codefellows_f2_python/_sources/session05.txt

 Functional files
 -----------------

-Write a program that takes a filname and "cleans" the file be removing all teh leading and trailing whitespace from each line.
+Write a program that takes a filename and "cleans" the file be removing all the leading and trailing whitespace from each line.

 Read in the original file and write out a new one, either creating a new file or overwriting the existing one.